losagie/Misc_test_project/README.md

-This files are from My local Git repository,
+These files are from My local Git repository,

-This codes are for QA automation Engineers
+These codes are for QA automation Engineers